conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

 scenarios where certain libraries or tools, due to licensing restrictions or proprietary nature, are not suitable for ConanCenter.

-For demonstration, let's create a `local-recipes-index` repository for a hypothetical `hello` closed-source library using the `local_recipes_index` template for the `conan new`
+For demonstration purposes, let's create a `local-recipes-index` repository for a hypothetical `hello` closed-source library using the `local_recipes_index` template for the `conan new`
 command: